hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

 ### Riemann Sum {#sec:ch03_section_riemann_sum}

-Approximating of an integral using this slicing method is called a *Riemann sum*.
+Approximating an integral using this slicing method is called a *Riemann sum*.
 Riemann sums can be calculated in different ways, as you can see in Figure 8.